 “For example, the ZED 2 crankset and its bottom bracket have rigidities that are 100% compatible.
 Even the bearings are specific and were designed to have the best transmission of effort.
 This would not have been possible with an existing chain drive.”

-We have seen far-reaching integration of parts in the original 695, but the Aero Light also has integrated brake calipers and a new aerodynamic stem while also working on the design of the tubes so that they produce aerodynamic advantage.
-The Zed 2 crankset, which can be adjusted with a crank length of 170, 172.5 or 175 mm, is again present.
+We have seen far-reaching integration of parts in the original 695, but the Aero Light also has integrated brake calipers and a new aerodynamic stem while also working on the design of the tubes so that they produce an aerodynamic advantage.
+The Zed 2 crankset, which can be adjusted with a crank length of 170, 172.5, or 175 mm, is again present.

 The new Aerostem, where the traditional cap has been replaced by a cap is clearly inspired by the L96’s stem, designed for the track races in London.
 The down tube, seat tube, and chainstay enclose the oversized bottom bracket without interruption in the form.
 This is called CFD or Continuous Fibre Design and improves lateral stiffness.

 The bike is also coming with the LOOK’s famous Mondrian theme.

 Fred Caron, LOOK Product Manager explains CFD: “Continuous Fibre Design is a concept that we have developed: we know that carbon fibres have extraordinary characteristics of resistance to traction but not to bending.
 To optimise the weight/performance ratio, we must thus avoid any sharp angles at the most solicited places.
 This concept thus allows us to clearly outstrip our competitors with extremely performing parts in Rigidity/Weight.
 A very striking example of CFD is the HCS7 fork, which shows lines without rupture, notably at the fork crown/pivot junction, a genuine evolution compared with previous versions, since the HSC7 is 16% more lightweight than the HSC6 (295gr) while remaining 15% more rigid.”

 The new HSC 7 Aero fork, Head Fit 3 headset, and E-Post seatpost are the other components that are integrated into the frame and specially designed.
 The lightness in Aerolight was achieved by using thinner 1.5K carbon.